nasser1el/UNITYv2/README.md

 \*Effective sample size: 4 / (1/N_cases + 1/N_controls)

-Heritabilities and genetic correlations sourced from published LDSC estimates in the respective papers.
+Heritabilities and genetic correlations are drawn from published LDSC estimates in the respective papers.

 ---